ePaperInnovation/pl-mcu-epd/Documentation/codestructure.rst

 6. In each of the msp430-spi.c, msp430-sdcard.c, msp430-i2c.c and msp430-uart.c

     a.
 Define USCI_UNIT and USCI_CHAN as required
     b.
-Modify the definitions for the pins so they match the chosen UCSI unit
+Modify the definitions for the pins so they match the chosen UCSI unit, e.g.:
-    c. e.g.:

 .. code-block:: c